 If you’ve searched for clear aligner companies online, you know that there are plenty more out there.
-Just because they aren’t in our top five doesn’t mean you shouldn’t consider them.
+Just because they aren’t in our top six doesn’t mean you shouldn’t consider them.
 The companies above are great options, but other providers offer unique perks that might make an even better match for your specific circumstances.
-Below are a few more we think are worth eyeing.
+Below are a few more we think are worth your time.

 How Should I Evaluate My Options?

-Keep in mind that not all clear aligners are equal, so it’s important to consider a number of factors as you make your decision.
+Keep in mind that not all clear aligners are equal, so it’s important to consider several factors as you make your decision.
 For example, one company might have great reviews, but does their treatment time frame match your goals?
 One might offer lower costs, but is it a lot less convenient to get started?